 Author's Note: Hi everyone.
 This is an AU that popped into my head where the Golden Trio returns to Hogwarts for their eighth year and is unexpectedly re-sorted.
 While this is primarily an eighth-year fic, it is also a Dramione (with a few lemony bits sprinkled throughout) and features heavy focuses on alchemy.
-While I may have conducted hours upon hours of research into classical alchemy, there is also a fair bit I simply made up.
+I did conduct many hours of research into classical alchemy, but there is also a fair bit I simply made up.
 Additionally, I took some liberties with Hogwarts castle itself, though I did consult HP Wikia whenever information was available.

 I hope you like it!

 Hermione was not sure what to expect from her eighth year as she, Harry, Ron, and Ginny trundled up the path to Hogwarts in one of the traditional carriages the school provided.
 She was overwhelmed with nostalgia as well as a very practical realization that this would be her last time being pulled up toward the castle in one of the spindly, thestral-drawn carriages with her best friends.